dlavelle7/connect_five/README.md

 pytest tests/
 ```

-Tox was chosen as the CI automation too and runs the following tests:
+Tox was chosen as the CI automation tool and runs the following tests:
 * unit tests
 * unit test coverage (greater than 70%)
 * static code analysis `flake8`